-Pemba Lodge was built in 2009-2010 on the untouched Shamiani Island.
+Pemba Lodge was built in 2009-2010 on the untouched Shamiani Island off Pemba, Zanzibar.
 Highlighted as the latest up-and-coming eco-lodge in East Africa by the respected Bradt Travel Guide to Zanzibar, it opened in September 2010.
+It was inspired by the owner’s enthusiasm to establish a true eco-lodge on his homeland of Pemba.

 Nassor has employed staff for Pemba Lodge from both Unguja and Pemba, provided proper training for them and thus gives them career opportunities in the growing tourism sector.
 Their English may not always be perfect, but their smiles are genuine!

-Ever since Pemba Lodge opened its doors it has hosted specialists from the fields of marine biology, flora and fauna, who stay at special rates and contribute to our local knowledge of the natural environment.
-If you are an expert in those fields and would like to conduct research or studies and share your knowledge with us, please send us your proposal for an extended working holiday at Pemba Lodge!
+Ever since Pemba Lodge opened its doors for guests, we hosted specialists from the fields of marine biology, flora and fauna to stay at special rates and contribute to our local knowledge of the natural environment.
+If you are an expert in those fields and would like to conduct research or studies and share your knowledge with us, please send us a proposal for an extended working holiday at Pemba Lodge!

 As part of our commitment to conservation on the island, Pemba Lodge has entered into a campaign in conjunction with the local community to help protect the turtle population, which is fast declining around both Unguja and Pemba.